psi4/psi4/doc/sphinxman/source/dft.rst

 For dispersion-bound complexes, a very simple additive empirical dispersion potential, based on a damped Lennard-Jones potential can often produce remarkably accurate results with KS-DFT.
-This approach was championed by Grimme, whose "-D2" approach is a de facto industry standard.
-The more modern "-D3" approach is gaining popularity, and may supersede -D2 in the next few years.
+This approach was championed by Grimme, whose "-D2" and more modern "-D3" approaches are a de facto industry standards.

 Minimal Input
 ~~~~~~~~~~~~~